JeroenDMulder/jeroendmulder.github.io/content/authors/admin/_index.md

   - name: English
     percent: 100
   - name: German
-    percent: 50
+    percent: 70

 ---

 ## Welkom, Welcome, Wilkommen

 Hi there!
 My name is Jeroen, and I am a statistical researcher specialized in longitudinal data analysis methods for causal inference.
 In my research, I evaluate, compare, and develop analysis methods that are used in a variety of disciplines, ranging from psychology and social sciences, to epidemiology and biostatistics.
-I currently work as a postdoctoral researcher at Utrecht University (the Netherlands) and as a lecturer at Humboldt-Universität (Berlin, Germany).
+I currently work as a postdoctoral researcher at Utrecht University (the Netherlands).